 Next, you'll be asked to create your student account.
 This starts by entering a valid email address and choosing a secure password.
 Next, you'll enter essential information, such as your full name, address, and date of birth.
 On the last page, you will choose your security question.Nov 09, 2017

-These options are designed to offer our students the flexibility needed to make our programs work for them.Nov 09, 2017
+Single course options at Northgate Academy are priced at an affordable $225 each.
+This gives students the flexibility needed to make our programs work for them.Nov 09, 2017

 That's it!
 You're ready to get started.
 If you are choosing the College Prep Curriculum, please reach out to our admissions team by calling (800) 339-7132 or using the chatbot in the lower right hand corner of our website.
 The team at Northgate Academy walks with your every step of the way.Nov 09, 2017